 OVI / DUI Felony Offenses In Ohio

-My practice is focused on DUI / OVI defense, I have experience representing clients with felony DUI / OVI charges, and I have defended clients in many jury trials.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service for my clients.
-If you would like to discuss how I can help with your felony DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience representing clients with felony DUI / OVI charges, and our firm has defended clients in many jury trials.
+For more information about us, please see our profile, and for details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases I accept so we can provide personal service for our clients.
+If you would like to discuss how we can help with your felony DUI / OVI, EMAIL US or call The Dominy Law firm at 614-717-1177 to arrange a free consultation.